Compare & Save on Conveyancing Solicitors

 Here are the downsides of the scheme.

 If you're not a first-time buyer, you will have to pay Stamp Duty on your shared ownership property.
 You can either pay your stamp duty upfront on the initial share of the property, or you can pay stamp duty for the full amount of the property.
+Use our Stamp Duty calculator so you know what to expect.

-Shared Ownership London works the same way as the traditional scheme with the only difference being your household income.
+Shared Ownership London works the same way as the traditional scheme with the difference being your household income.
 You must have a household income of below £90,000 if you want to apply for shared ownership in London, and not £80,000 like the rest of the UK.

 The Help to Buy: Shared Equity scheme is similar to shared ownership but has a few main differences.
 Like shared ownership, shared equity is aimed at people with lower incomes who are struggling to get on the property ladder.

-Whilst both shared equity and shared ownership are similar schemes, aiming to help people make the first step on the property ladder, they do differ.
+Whilst both shared equity and shared ownership are similar schemes, aiming to help people make the first step on the property ladder, they do also differ.

 Shared equity is open to anyone looking to buy a house with the only restriction being the house price.
 The property must be new build and not cost more than £600,000 or £300,000 in Wales.
 The main aim is to help people gather a deposit to put down on the house.